Fzkuji/Needle-in-the-Haystack/README.md

 ## Needle Test Evaluation

+The code in this repository is a simplified version of [LongAlign](https://github.com/THUDM/LongAlign) preserving only the "Needle In A Haystack" evaluation.

 **[They](https://github.com/THUDM/LongAlign) reconstructed the original "Needle In A Haystack - Pressure Test" [code](https://github.com/gkamradt/LLMTest_NeedleInAHaystack) to add support for evaluating HuggingFace models.
 The evaluation procedure involves 3 steps: *Test prompt generation*, *model predicting*, and *scoring*.**

 ### Environmental Setup